-When was finally old enough to get my driver’s license, suspect my parents were so tired of asking me if could drive the car that would probably have been allowed to drive if passed the test or not.
+When I was finally old enough to get my driver’s license, I suspect my parents were so tired of asking me if I could drive the car that I would probably have been allowed to drive if I passed the test or not.

 It would be like referring to a Category 5 hurricane as a slight breeze to say that I was eager to get my drivers license.
 I really wanted to get started driving and I would ask them constantly if I could go to practice.
 To my parents’ relief, I passed the test.
 Getting my license was everything I hoped it would be — and to this day I still love to drive.
 In fact, my wife and I participated in a 6,000-mile road rally this summer with other driving enthusiasts and when we finally got home I was ready to jump back in the car and do it again.
 I enjoy driving that much.

-So, when my eldest son announced he’d be getting his license this year, guess should have known what to expect — constant driving chatter, regular requests for few “practice laps” and unrealistic hopes for his birthday’s own car.
+So, when my eldest son announced he’d be getting his license this year, I guess I should have known what to expect — constant driving chatter, regular requests for a few “practice laps” and unrealistic hopes for his birthday’s own car.

 As familiar as it was to me, I experienced it this time around from the point of view of a parent.
 And that was different for the boy.
 I’d think about the dangers and responsibilities when my son spoke about driving.
 When he asked for practice time, I imagined speeding tickets and fender benders.
 When he told me he wanted a car for his birthday, I laughed out loud.